 - Connecticut Developers Council

-- Builders Association of Eastern Connecticut, Inc.
+- Home Builders & Remodelers Association of Central Connecticut

-- Bushnell Park Foundation: President
+- Bushnell Park Foundation: Past President and Member of Board of Directors

-- Hartford Area Habitat for Humanity
+- Hartford Area Habitat for Humanity: Past Build-a-Thon Team Leader, several committees

 - United Way of the Capital Area, Shipman & Goodwin Annual Appeal: Past Campaign Chair